Oatmeal Breakfast Bars

 Storage: The baked oatmeal bars can be stored in the fridge for up to 5 days.
 This makes it an ideal breakfast meal prep to make on Sunday night for the week for the family to enjoy.

 Freezing Instructions: Allow the baked dish to cool completely, then slice into 16 bars and store in individual portions in freezer-safe bags or containers.
-Thaw in the fridge overnight and enjoy!
+Thaw in the fridge overnight before eating.

 Nutrition